ibm-cloud-docs/hs-crypto/envelope-encryption.md

   <th>Description</th>
   <tr>
     <td>Customer-managed encryption keys</td>
     <td>With the service, you can provision root keys to protect the security of your encrypted data in the cloud.
-Root keys serve as master key-wrapping keys, which help you manage and safeguard the data encryption keys (DEKs) provisioned in {{site.data.keyword.cloud_notm}} data services.
+Root keys serve as key-wrapping keys, which help you manage and safeguard the data encryption keys (DEKs) provisioned in {{site.data.keyword.cloud_notm}} data services.
 You decide whether to import your existing root keys, or have {{site.data.keyword.hscrypto}} generate them on your behalf.</td>
   </tr>
   <tr>
     <td>Confidentiality and integrity protection</td>